uno1982/UE4.27_OnlineSubsystemSteamFix/README.md

-**Known Issues (netGUID cache logs after seamless server travel)** Frequently the Client and Server will desync NetGUID when using the non-asyncronous path (cvar declared and used in PackageMapClient.h)
+**Known Issues (netGUID cache logs after seamless server travel)** Frequently the Client and Server will desync NetGUID remapping / serialization

 logging the following on the client